-- These funds, typified by Vanguard’s products, have a high number of securities, low expense ratios (<20bps), and low marketing costs.
-(Think about the Costco example).
+- These strategies, typified by Vanguard’s products, have a high number of securities, low expense ratios (<20bps), and low marketing costs.
+(Think about the Wal-Mart example).

 - “Closet Index” or “Smart Beta” Products: Closet Index products, sometimes referred to as “smart beta,” offer little differentiation, little tracking error, and little Active Share.

-- These funds typically have a large number of securities, low to high-level expense ratios (25-100bps), and high marketing costs.
-(Think Sales Rep marketing fancy mayo, but spooning Costco mayo into tiny bottles).
+- These strategies typically have a large number of securities, low to high-level expense ratios (25-100bps), and high marketing costs.
+(Think Sales Rep marketing fancy mayo, but spooning Wal-Mart mayo into tiny bottles).

 - Active Products: Active products, often delivered via mutual fund or hedge fund vehicles, are characterized by high expected alpha, high tracking error, and high Active Share.

-- These funds have a low number of securities (<50), high expense ratios (75bps – 200bps+), and extremely high marketing costs.
+- These strategies have a low number of securities (<50), high expense ratios (75bps – 200bps+), and extremely high marketing costs.

 To win in the Passive Index game one needs to be Vanguard.
 To win in Closet Index / Smart Beta or Active an asset manager needs to be a marketing machine.
 Alpha Architect is not Vanguard and is not a marketing machine.
 So we are creating our own category: Affordable Alpha.

-- Affordable Alpha Products: Alpha Architect products are characterized by limited scalability (a limited amount of $ can invest), high expected alpha (different), high tracking error and Active Share (don’t track a passive index).
+- Affordable Alpha Strategies: Alpha Architect strategies are characterized by limited scalability (a limited amount of $ can invest), high expected alpha (different), high tracking error and Active Share (don’t track a passive index).

-- These funds are backed by intense research efforts, mid-level expense ratios, and limited marketing costs.
+- These strategies are backed by intense research efforts, delivered at affordable expense ratios, and marketing costs are kept to a minimum.

 The 4 different categories of asset management products are summarized in the table below: